Drkjr92/MayoStethoscope/README.md

 Goals of the app:

-  #User interface with heart, right and left lung, right and left neck, abdominal button over a human body schematic.
+  -User interface with heart, right and left lung, right and left neck, abdominal button over a human body schematic.

-  #Each button shall be able to play a pre-determined sound in loop until stopped.
+  -Each button shall be able to play a pre-determined sound in loop until stopped.

-  #Sound shall stop when the button is pressed again or a different button is triggered.
+  -Sound shall stop when the button is pressed again or a different button is triggered.

-  #Each sound clip will be 3-5 seconds in duration.
+  -Each sound clip will be 3-5 seconds in duration.

-  #Ability to speed up or slow down the playback speed of sounds.
+  -Ability to speed up or slow down the playback speed of sounds.

-  #Ability to toggle volume using the side volume keys while app is active.
+  -Ability to toggle volume using the side volume keys while app is active.